 Discover the Tamar Valley

-The River Tamar divides Cornwall from the rest of England for all but three miles in the far north.
+The River Tamar divides Cornwall from the rest of England for all but three miles between the source and the north Cornish coast.
 It runs for 60 miles down to Plymouth Sound, winding its way through rich farmland and areas of industrial history, now with World Heritage Status.
 Much of the area is also part of the Tamar Valley AONB (Area of Outstanding Natural Beauty).

-Whilst most visitors to Cornwall, flood to the beaches or walk along the South West Coast Path, there are some who return year after year to the quieter areas such as the Tamar valley, precisely because is it quiet and hidden away.
+Whilst most visitors to Cornwall flood to the beaches or walk along the South West Coast Path, there are some who return year after year to the quieter areas such as the Tamar Valley, precisely because is it quiet and hidden away.
 The valley itself starts for most people upstream of the Tamar Bridge, linking Plymouth with Saltash.
 Here the Tamar is joined by the Tavy, full of the waters draining from Dartmoor.
-The wide expanse of water is fringed by marshland and is best seen by boat, at Landulph the church was built near to a Medieval port, but this has now dissapeared and the church sits on its own on a slightly raised piece of land, away from the main villge in the parish at Cargreen.
+The wide expanse of water is fringed by marshland and is best seen by boat.
+On the waters edge at Landulph the church was built near to a Medieval port, but this has now dissapeared and the church now sits on its own on a slightly raised piece of land, away from the main village in the parish at Cargreen.

-Up past Cargreen the river snakes back on itself and then cuts under the Pentille Estate with its private quayside and boathouse.
-Pentille Castle is now an award-winning boutique bed and breakfast that has doubled up as Penrose Hotel in Sky 1’s drama series ‘Delicious in recent years.
+Up past Cargreen the river snakes back on itself and then cuts in under the Pentille Estate with its private quayside and boathouse.
+Pentille Castle now offers award-winning accommodation and has doubled up as the Penrose Hotel in Sky 1’s drama series ‘Delicious in recent years.
 The house has been in the Coryton family since the early 1700s and in recent years the house and grounds have been undergoing restoration providing a wonderful escape for those wanting to stay in this part of Cornwall.